For a better experience, keep your browser up to date. Check here for latest versions.

 The United Nations designated 2019 as the International Year of Indigenous Languages (#IYIL2018).
 This is huge.
 Not only does it help unlock resources, but it serves as an international platform to raise awareness of not only the value of Indigenous Peoples but the fact they are still here.
 On the website linked there is a global map that shows places where Indigenous language activities, conferences, seminars, etc. are occurring and links to each of their sites.
 It’s an interesting visual cue to the state of both Indigenous languages and Peoples.

-Decolonisation of the self won't come from speeches, books, etc. It requires mentoring, small personal relationships and building community in small group contexts.
+Decolonization of the self won't come from speeches, books, etc. It requires mentoring, small personal relationships and building community in small group contexts.
 This grassroots change needs to come from individual relations.
 Resurgency requires a significant paradigm shift, and this can be dangerous if we do not root it in healthy relationships guided by mentorship.
-Taiaiake Alfred himself has failed by embodying toxic masculinity, itself part of the colonial process with devastating consequences.
+Taiaiake Alfred, an influential figure in Indigenous governance studies, has himself failed by embodying toxic masculinity, itself part of the colonial process with devastating consequences.
 Men have a massive responsibility to develop healthy Indigenous masculinity and end violence towards women and children in all its forms.

 The internet is both a blessing and a curse, as it has never been so easy to form new relationships with people who you may never encounter, while platforms like social media allow one to escape into fantasies of popularity and connectivity.
 One-to-one we can facilitate mentorships through technology as long as we prioritize the relationship, not the means in which the relationship occurs.
 Sharing thoughts, and keeping each other in check can be tracked through many platforms and, while face-to-face time is preferable, technological substitutes can bridge some of those gaps, especially for Indigenous Peoples who live in remote areas.
 Tech also allows for those with mobility issues or disabilities to engage in the wider world so they aren’t double disadvantaged.